 Maori legend tells the story of Rakaihautu, chief and explorer who came to Aotearoa (New Zealand) and travelled to the great mountains.
 With his ko (digging stick) Rakaihautu dug enormous holes that he filled with water and food for his people, one being Lake Rotoiti (little lake) another Lake Rotoroa (long lake).
 When I travelled New Zealand two years ago I visited Lake Rotoiti in the summer, I have now seen it on the edge of winter and I can safely say that both times it didn’t disappoint (although I chose to stay out of the water this time round).
 It is an extraordinary location all year round, whilst the summer weather brings obvious benefits, the impending winter changes the Lakes in a way that pictures cannot do justice.
 The crowds that swarm to the lakes at the height of summer were nowhere to be seen last week, just a handful of cars parked by the lakeside and for some time the lake was entirely my own with no other sole to interrupt.
 These are the subtle benefits of Aotearoa in the winter.

 The national park is just under a couple of hours drive from me.
-It is largely uninhabited with signs of life being scarce, bar the odd farm building or flock of sheep.
+It is largely uninhabited with signs of life being scarce barring the odd farm building or flock of sheep.
 For the most part you are the only vehicle on the road except the odd logging truck.
 However, it seems that no matter where you go or how far you travel from civilization there is one omnipresent feature trailing the skyline; power cables.
 They are everywhere.
-To some this may seem like a simple thing to point out.
+To some, this may seem like a simple thing to point out.